jeremiahsnapp/dev-lxc/README.md

     dev-lxc destroy -u -s

 #### Use commands against specific servers
-You can also run most of these commands against a set of servers by specifying a pattern that matches a set of server names.
+You can also run most of these commands against a set of servers by specifying a regular expression that matches a set of server names.

-    dev-lxc <subcommand> [pattern]
+    dev-lxc <subcommand> [SERVER_NAME_REGEX]

 For example, to only start the backend and frontend servers named `chef-be.lxc` and `chef-fe1.lxc` you can run the following command.